Sammmy1036/Cyberpunk-2077-Mod-List-Tool/README.md

 **PLEASE NOTE**

 Antivirus Flags: Windows Defender or other antivirus software may flag this tool as a potentially unwanted program or virus due to its lack of a digital signature from a recognized publisher.
 The application is safe and has been submitted to Microsoft for whitelisting, which should resolve this over time.

+**Requirements**

-Requirements: The tool must have access to a valid Cyberpunk 2077 directory (set via Settings if not placed there) to function fully.
+The tool must have access to a valid Cyberpunk 2077 directory (set via Settings if not placed there) to function fully.